Gabriel-Elzéar Taschereau

 Gabriel-Elzéar Taschereau (/fr/; March 27, 1745 – September 18, 1809) was the second in a line of distinguished French Canadians whose influence has spanned three centuries.

+Biography

 Gabriel-Elzéar Taschereau was born at Quebec City, the son of Thomas-Jacques Taschereau.
 At the age of 14, he aided in the defence of the town against the British attack in 1759.
 He later became a member of the Legislative Assembly and Legislative Council of Lower Canada, as well as a seigneur and a judge.
 Taschereau inherited the seigneury of Sainte-Marie-de-la-Nouvelle-Beauce from his father and acquired the seigneuries of Jolliet and Saint-Joseph-de-Beauce and a part of Linière, Mingan and Anticosti Island.